LIVING AND TRAINING IN SOUTH KOREA

 What does this mean?

-It was a significant milestone, when I understood and experienced my good body, mind, and heart achieve good archery at 70 meters.
-The byproduct was my end of arrows hitting the gold.
+It was a significant milestone, when I understood and experienced my good body, mind, and heart achieve good Olymipc recurve archery at 70 meters.
+The byproduct was my arrows hitting the gold.

 A very small percentage of archers around the world will seek to or achieve mastery of the shot process even on a basic-level form and stability of body, mind, and heart from beginning (stance) to end (follow-through after releasing the arrow).

-Recent science provides us evidence showing that elite performance and extraordinary breakthroughs across sports and industries requires human focus on a single task rather than multi-tasking.
+Recent science provides us evidence showing that elite performance and extraordinary breakthroughs across sports and industries requires peak performance states and stress response on demand.

 For Olympic recurve archery the body and mind are required to be fully present and focused on a single task and continue that same focus to the next task in the shot sequence as the body opens the bow and the mind aims the arrow.